dutes/ci_portfolio_two/README.md

 ## Toy Shop

-The aim of this site was to help my son with his maths understanding.
-I wanted to make a fun and simple game for him to be able to paly and while he played, practiced his maths skills.
+The aim of this site was to help my son improve his understanding of mathematics in a fun and engaging way.
+I wanted to create a simple yet interactive game that he could enjoy while practicing essential math skills.
+The Toy Shop game allows users to search for toys, select their favorites, and simulate buying them using virtual coins.
+This not only makes learning arithmetic enjoyable but also helps users understand the value of money through playful interaction.

 ![Toy shop](assets/images/hero_robot.webp)